Chapter 1: No jewel of mankind would ever make me

 Placing the murdered crust on her plate, she willed herself convincingly pale.
 Her backside had barely left the chair when a hand, callused and warm, encircled her wrist.

-“Perhaps you should wait until after the Sheriff's announcement, Lady Marian.”
+“I would wait until after the Sheriff's announcement, Lady Marian.”

 The urge to wrench her arm away was instinctive.
 Instead, Marian tamped it down, staring dead ahead.
-There had always been a price to pay for courting that gaze, all sternness and lightning-blue currents of longing.
+There had always been a price to pay for courting that gaze—all sternness and lightning-blue currents of longing.

 And for now, she needed to toss him scraps.
 With the Black Knights assembling, a deception failed could mean the noose.
 Robin had protested as much before Marian had left him in the trees of Sherwood.
 Though he'd never understand, returning to Nottingham Castle with Guy had been the only choice.

 England.
 The Sheriff.
 The Black Knights.
 Her future with Robin.
 The stakes were too high for girlish petulance.
-For honesty.

 It was mealtime, she recalled.
 Only natural that he should touch her, ungloved.